igorlab/Step_forkio/README.md

 Team: Maria Morozuk & Igor Tkachenko

 Maria Morozuk:
-- part of a task for participant 2
+- task for participant 2
 - fixing of a combined layout
 - fixing the main menu on different resolutions

 Igor Tkachenko:
-- part of a task for participant 1
+- task for participant 1
 - setting the GULP